verdimrc/pyutil/initdlami-ul2004-neuron-pt113/README.md

 # Usage <!-- omit in toc -->

+## Pre-requisites

 Start an `Inf2` instance using the latest `Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04) yyyymmdd`.

+## Customizing Instance

-Then, connect to the instance, and on its terminal run these commands:
+Once the instance is ready, connect to it.
+On its terminal, run these commands:

 ```bash
 # This is needed when connecting via web-basd SSM connect